 Which peptides should I look for in my skin care routine?

 Since peptides can perform different tasks, it depends on what you’re trying to accomplish.
 For example, Matrixyl 3000 will help restore and revitalize your skin, while copper peptides act as protectors.

 Which is better: natural peptides or synthetic peptides?

 While the jury is still out definitively on whether or not synthetic peptides are better than natural peptides, some evidence suggests that synthetic peptides are thought to hold up better in water and are more efficient at penetrating the skin.
 They’re also thought to be more economical than natural peptides.
 Some studies also suggest they perform just as well on skin as natural peptides.

 Peptides are essentially small pieces of protein composed of amino acids that perform different functions, depending on what you want them to do.
 As such, they can do everything from help hydrate the skin to protect it from environmental stressors.

 Think of peptides as the “mini-me” version of proteins.
 Both are made up of amino acids, usually referred to as “building blocks,” but peptides are smaller chains.
 Proper proteins are usually 50 or more amino acids, while peptides are anywhere from two to 50 amino acids.

 Peptides vs Retinol

-Although both peptides and retinol can renew the look of beautiful skin, protect the skin from environmental stressors, and are anti-aging, peptides are thought to be more gentle on the skin, especially for those people with sensitive skin.
-If you don’t have sensitive skin, there’s actually no reason you couldn’t use both peptides and retinol work wonders together, which is why we’ve included peptides in both our retinol products.
+Although both peptides and retinol can renew the look of beautiful skin, protect the skin from environmental stressors, and have anti-aging benefits, peptides are thought to be more gentle on the skin, especially for those people with sensitive skin.
+That being said, peptides and retinol work wonders together, which is why we’ve included peptides in both our retinol products.